22 Proven Tips for Getting Featured on the App Store

 #4 Pitch in advance

-#5 Metrics matter
+#5 Your performance metrics matter

 #7 Design with Apple in mind

 Apple’s aesthetic is distinct – it’s sleek, minimalist, and user-friendly.
 It makes sense that they will try to replicate this in the App Store, so load the dice in your favour by mimicking this look with your graphics.
+When designing your app, consider:

 #8 Maximise ratings and reviews